Academic Affairs Information

 Transcripts and grade reports contain two grades for each occupational course.
 The first grade is the letter grade assigned for academic work and skill development in the course.
 The second grade reflects the work ethics of the student in the course.
 (See section on Work Ethics.)

-A student may be dropped from a course in which the number of his or her absences, whether excused or unexcused, exceeds 20 percent of the total number of course meetings in the semester, according to the following guidelines:
+A student will be dropped from a course in which the number of his or her absences, whether excused or unexcused, exceeds 20 percent of the total number of course meetings in the semester unless prior approval is given for extenuating circumstances, according to the following guidelines:

 Fall and Spring Semester